 MaterialsYou will need to bring your own pen and writing materials and we will provide you with worksheets during class.
 You will also have access to a range of facilities and services to assist with their learning and wellbeing while at Melbourne Polytechnic.

-Career PathwaysStudents who achieve a Certificate I are able to continue their English language and study skills training to assist them towards their goal of work or mainstream study
+Career PathwaysIf you gon on to achieve a Certificate I, you can continue your English language and study skills training to assist towards a goal of work or mainstream study

 Units Of Study